 Aviation uses the Aero Terminal, a special Starlink antenna designed specifically for each airplane model.
 Compatibility is limited, and you can find a full list of compatible models on Starlink.com.

 Starlink Aviation service can deliver up to 350 mbps, with latency as low as 20 ms. Data is unlimited.

 The cost is $12,000-$25,000/month, with a $150,000 equipment fee.
 There are no contracts.

 To learn more about Starlink Aviation, click here.

 You should pick Residential if:

-- Your primary need is for internet at home
+- Your primary need is home internet

 - You aren’t a business or organization

 - You are ok with potentially being on the waitlist